Dpbm/qserver/readme.md

 export DOMAIN="your domain"
 ```

+`Note: Remember to not use hard set env variables in production.
+Use your cloud provider secure alternative`

 It's not mandatory, but we recommend you doing that.
 In case you're going to setup HTTPS, there's a script to setup your certs using `certbot`.
 Doing that is, sometimes, very trick, so I'm letting here the setup I did in my environment, but remember to check [let's encrypt documentation](https://letsencrypt.org/docs/) and [certbot's](https://certbot.eff.org/) as well.

 In my case, I bought a real domain that can be reach outside on the internet and them used certbot to generate the certificates.